VOLTTRON/volttron/docs/source/core_services/drivers/Driver-Configuration.rst

 MODBUS Driver Configuration
 ---------------------------
-Currently the MODBUS driver only supports MODBUS over TCP.
+Currently VOLTTRON only supports the MODBUS over TCP/IP protocol.

 driver_config
 *************

-There are three arguments for the **driver_config** section of the general driver configuration:
+There are three arguments for the **driver_config** section of the device configuration file:

     - **device_address** - IP Address of the device.
     - **port** - Port the device is listening on.
 Defaults to 502 which is the standard port for MODBUS devices.